 16. MacRebur Roads

-MacRebur Roads are tackling two problems: the build up of plastic waste around the world, and the cost and danger of low-quality roads.
-By mixing non-recyclable plastic waste with asphalt, MacRebur Roads create more durable road surfaces and help to build a circular economy.
+MacRebur Roads are tackling two problems: the build-up of plastic waste around the world, and the cost and danger of low-quality roads.
+By mixing non-recyclable plastic waste with asphalt, MacRebur Roads creates more durable road surfaces and helps to build a circular economy.

-For each kilometer of road, they use the equivalent weight of 684,000 bottles or 1.8 million single use plastic bags.
+For each kilometre of road, they use the equivalent weight of 684,000 bottles or 1.8 million single-use plastic bags.
 One tonne of MacRebur mix contains the equivalent of 80,000 plastic bottles.

 17. One Planet Pizza

 Whatever your thoughts on veganism, the facts remain: the meat and dairy industries are accelerating climate change.
 Yet the thought of giving up pizza… it’s almost too much to contemplate.